Full Face Snorkel Mask Reviews – The Safest Brands and Pros and Cons

 Danger of Full Face Snorkel Masks

-We have now tried a number of these masks, and we still prefer our traditional masks and snorkels.
-But, we know many veteran snorkelers who love their full face masks.
-So when you choose a mask, make sure it does not offer much air resistance when breathing, understand what ROPE is, what signs to watch for when you are snorkeling, and which health conditions may increase your risk.
+We have tried a number of these masks, and greatly prefer our traditional masks and snorkels.
+But, we know many veteran snorkelers who love their full face snorkel mask.
+It is a very personal choice.

 If you plan to go on a snorkeling trip with your full face snorkel mask, be aware that some tour companies and liveaboards are not allowing use of them during their excursions.
 So, check ahead or be prepared with some standard equipment.